citp/privacy-policy-historical/n/ne/nej/nejm.org.md

-> *The following text is extracted and transformed from the nejm.org privacy policy that was archived on 2019-03-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190330081106id_/https%3A//www.nejmgroup.org/legal/privacy-policy.htm%3Fquery%3Dfooter) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the nejm.org privacy policy that was archived on 2019-11-18.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20191118015402id_/https%3A//www.nejmgroup.org/legal/privacy-policy.htm%3Fquery%3Dfooter) for the most accurate reproduction.*

 # NEJM Group

-_Last updated: March 2019_
+_Last updated: April 2019_

 ### Governing Principles

 NEJM Group is a division of the Massachusetts Medical Society (“MMS”).
 We take privacy issues seriously and are committed to protecting your personal information.
 Please take a moment to review our privacy policy.

 This policy explains how the information we collect when you use an NEJM Group website, mobile or tablet application, or other online service (each a “Service” and collectively “Services”) that links or refers to this policy will be used and shared.
-This privacy policy does not apply to or govern information furnished to the MMS through any other means.

 ### WHAT INFORMATION DO WE COLLECT?

 #### Information You Provide to Us

 We will collect information from you if you register, establish a personal profile to gain access to certain content or services, if you ask to be notified by email about online content, if you participate in surveys we conduct, or otherwise interact with the Services.
-This requires the input of personal information and preferences that may include, but is not limited to, details such as your name, username and password, address (postal and email), telephone number, professional background and educational information (including your CV if you are a NEJM CareerCenter user), demographic information and other information about your professional board membership and certifications if you are an NEJM Knowledge+ user.
+This requires the input of personal information and preferences that may include, but is not limited to, details such as your name, username and password, address (postal and email), telephone number, professional background and educational information (including your CV if you are a NEJM CareerCenter user), demographic information, and other information about your professional board membership and certifications if you are an NEJM Knowledge+ user.
 If you request paid content or services, including subscriptions, we will also ask for credit card and other billing information.

 We also collect information that you provide when you comment on our content, register to participate in events (either in-person or online), and when you submit material to a Service.

-If you choose to register and sign in using a third party social media account, the authentication of your login is handled by the third-party account and the Services may collect your name, profile photograph, email address, and any other information from your third-party account that you agree to share at the time you give permission to link your third-party account with the Services.
+If you choose to register and sign in using a third-party social media account, the authentication of your login is handled by the third-party account and the Services may collect your name, profile photograph, email address, and any other information from your third-party account that you agree to share at the time you give permission to link your third-party account with the Services.
 By doing this, you are authorizing us to collect, store, and use the data they send us.

 #### Information Collected Automatically